Homemade apple cider is a quintessential fall drink and we’re teaching you how to make a simple version using a slow cooker.

-- Make ahead tip: Cider can be frozen up to 3 months.
+- Freezing Instructions: Cider can be frozen up to 3 months.
 Thaw in the refrigerator.

-- Adjust the sugar to your taste.
-I only use a couple Tablespoons of granulated sugar because I prefer spicy cider as opposed to sweet.
+- Sugar: Adjust the sugar to your taste.
+We usually use 3-4 Tablespoons of granulated sugar for a spicier cider.
 If you prefer your apple cider on the sweeter side (like the kind you buy at the store), use 1/2 cup (100g) of granulated sugar.

 - No Slow Cooker?
 No Problem!
 In step 1, place all of the ingredients into a large stock pot instead of a slow cooker.
 Turn the stove up to high heat and bring everything to a simmer while stirring occasionally.
 Once simmering, reduce the heat to medium-low, cover, and simmer for 2 hours.
 Mash the fruit as described in step 3.
 Then, allow the cider to cook for 1 more hour.
 Continue with step 4.